International

 The present monetary system

-reason for the languishing of the ummah –
+main reason for the languishing of the ummah –

 for its inability to control its own destiny; its uncertain,